-A predefined, read-only special register initialized with total size of shared memory allocated (statically and dynamically) for the CTA of a kernel at launch time.
+A predefined, read-only special register initialized with total size of shared memory allocated (statically and dynamically, excluding the shared memory reserved for the NVIDIA system software use) for the CTA of a kernel at launch time.

 Size is returned in multiples of shared memory allocation unit size supported by target architecture.